East Lincolnshire Railway: Spilsby branch

 Spilsby was a significant market town, and a branch line from the East Lincolnshire Line at Firsby was promoted locally.
 It opened in 1868.
 Although the branch line was busy enough, servicing loans taken out during the construction period was perpetually problematical, and in 1891 the Great Northern Railway purchased the company.
 The passenger service was suspended in 1939 as a war economy, and never reinstated; the line closed completely in 1958.

 Wainfleet and Skegness

 The East Lincolnshire Railway followed a direct path to Grimsby, and in doing so passed by the coastal towns.
 As seaside holidays became popular in the third quarter of the nineteenth century, these towns realised that they suffered from not having a good railway connection, and in some cases set about rectifying the matter.
-The Wainfleet and Firsby Railway was authorised in 1869 to build from Firsby on the East Lincolnshire Line to Wainfleet, which was a semi-defunct port halfway to Skegness.
+The Wainfleet and Firsby Railway was authorised by the Wainfleet and Firsby Railway Act 1869 (32 & 33 Vict. c. v) to build from Firsby on the East Lincolnshire Line to Wainfleet, which was a semi-defunct port halfway to Skegness.
 It opened in 1871, and road transport completed the journey to Skegness.
 This wasn't satisfactory either, and in 1873 a line from Wainfleet to Skegness completed the branch line.

 The junction at Firsby faced away from the most important traffic, and a west to south curve was installed in 1881.
 The Skegness branch carried a very heavy holiday traffic.